VitalikCholan/VitalikCholan/README.md

 ## Introduction

 :wave: Hi there!
-I'm Vitalik Cholan, a passionate frontend-blockchain developer with a desire to create interactive user experiences and integrate blockchain technology correctly.
+I'm Vitalik Cholan, a passionate fullstack web3 developer with a desire to create interactive user experiences and integrate blockchain technology correctly.

-:computer: Currently working at Insiders.
+:computer: Currently working at SapientPro.
 <br>
-:mortar_board: Currently, I'm learning Solidity, HardHat and smart contract security/vulnerabilities.
+:mortar_board: Currently, I'm enhancing my audit skills of smart contracts.
 <br>
-:eyes: I'm looking for new opportunities in frontend and blockchain development.
+:eyes: I'm looking for new opportunities in the web3 space.
 <br>
 :man: Pronouns: Vitalik Cholan or Vitaliy Cholan.
 <br>